 As I mention in the handy cooking tips at the bottom of this page, it’s best to use a tough cut of beef.
 This choice of meat is because we will be cooking the beef for a long time.
 The beef will come out nice and tender at the end of cooking.

 Tougher cuts of meat tend to be cheaper, so it’s a great way to save a bit of money.
 So try finding a cut such as chuck, round, brisket, or even beef shanks.

-The leftovers of this dish are well worth keeping, you can simply store them in the fridge or freezer.
-You can use the leftovers as lunch the next day or as part of another meal such as nachos or even as a filling for some tacos.
+The leftovers of this dish are well worth keeping.
+You can simply store them in the fridge or freezer.
+You can use leftovers for lunch the next day or as part of a meal such as nachos.
+You could even use it as a filling for some tacos.

-If you will like to see this recipe done from start to finish then be sure to check out the video above.
+If you like to see this recipe done from start to finish, then be sure to check out the video below.
 It takes you through all the steps to making this delicious dinner dish.
-If you prefer to just read then the full written recipe is right below.
+If you prefer just to read, then the full written recipe is right underneath the video.

 Slow Cooker Pepper Steak Recipe

 - 1 kg (2.2 lb) beef, cut into strips